exakat/exakat-docs/Reference/Rules/Security/CantDisableClass.rst

 +++++++++++++++++++

   This is the list of potentially dangerous PHP class being used in the code, such as \`Phar <https://www.php.net/phar>`_.
+This analysis is the base for suggesting values for the ``disable_classes`` directive.

 .. code-block:: php